references

 Do I need a special composter?

 For the correct composting of toilet waste, it is recommended to use a closed composter.
 This prevents unpleasant odors during the composting process and the intrusion of excessive rainwater, which turns into black water when it comes into contact with not yet composted material and should not seep away into the ground.
-Commercially available hot composters usually fulfil these requirements.
-You can also find composters specially designed for this purpose in our online shop.
+Commercially available hot composters usually fulfill these requirements.

 What can I use the composted toilet waste for?

-During the composting of toilet waste, these quickly lose their volume and can no longer be recognised as such within a few weeks.
+During the composting of toilet waste, these quickly lose their volume and can no longer be recognized as such within a few weeks.
 To make sure that all substances that might possibly be unhygienic are eliminated, a composting period over 24 months is recommended.
-The finished humus can be used in your garden as organic fertiliser for ornamental flowerbeds.
+The finished humus can be used in your garden as organic fertilizer for ornamental flowerbeds.

 Do composting toilets smell?

 Composting toilets are well-known for their odor-free operation.
 However, keeping them that way requires regular maintenance.
 Unpleasant smells usually happen when feces and urine mix and start to break down.
-It's best to use a composting toilet with a separator to avoid this issue.
+It’s best to use a composting toilet with a urine diverter to avoid this issue.
 By separating solid and liquid waste, you prevent odor from forming right from the start, slowing down the process of smell development.
 Extra steps can be taken to completely avoid bad odors.
 For example, putting a bit of litter on top of the solid waste helps keep the container odor-free for extended periods.
-Plus, with our unique TROBOLO SafeShell System®, the liquids container of the TROBOLO WandaGO and WandaGO Lite stays odor-free indefinitely.

 Is a composting toilet gross?

-Composting toilets are not considered gross because since are odorless, hygienic, and easy to clean.
-You never come in direct contact with the waste, and because solid and liquid waste are kept separate, the emptying process is much cleaner compared to chemical toilets or dry toilets without a separating insert.
+Composting toilets are not considered gross because they are odorless, hygienic, and easy to clean.
+You never come in direct contact with the waste, and because solid and liquid waste are kept separate, the emptying process is much cleaner compared to chemical toilets or dry toilets without a urine diverter.
 Additionally, as there is no water involved, you never face issues such as clogging, leaking, or overflowing.

 How do I clean my TROBOLO?